 Switzerland has a SAC difficulty scale, which labels hikes with a technical score such as T2 or T5 etc. All of the hikes in this blog post are T4 with a few T5 exceptions.
 I have included the full table/difficulty scale below so you can see what level suits you and the explanation of each level.

 Below you can see the Swiss Alpine Club (SAC) difficulty rating scale I mentioned earlier in the article.
 Each level from T1 to T6 is explained in detail so you can understand what to expect when you see that terminology during your time in Switzerland.
-Understanding this table is one of the most important things to know when visiting Switzerland because being safe up in the mountains is your number one priority when hiking.

-I used Google Maps for getting around Switzerland and planning my train transits, which is important to see when the last train is, which connection you need to make and what the quickest route is.
+used Google Maps for getting around Switzerland and planning my train transits, which is important to see when the last train is, which connection you need to make, and what the quickest route is.
 You can also use the SBB app, which is even more accurate than Google Maps but I still prefer Google Maps as it includes any walking or a more broad scope of getting around.
-The SBB app is the official transport app of Switzerland and you can use it to get cheap, non-peak time train tickets and it has all of the scheduling and official information about transit in Switzerland.
+The SBB app is the official transport app of Switzerland and you can use it to get cheap, non-peak-time train tickets and it has all of the scheduling and official information about transit in Switzerland.

 START SMALL AND EASE YOUR WAY INTO IT